What to Expect

 To thoroughly map and document a ride takes us from several hours up to 20 hours.
-We are thrilled if you want to use them for group rides, tours, as a way to promote your town.
-But, yes we would like a little credit.
+We are thrilled if you want to use them for group rides, tours, as a way to promote your town, etc. But, yes we would like a little credit.
 Please read or “Sharing with Integrity” statement for more information.

 Suggesting a New Ride